 Please keep in mind that the above information is not exact and does not account for sudden changes.
 Whatever the temperatures and conditions rest assured we will be prepared to handle it with ease as we use equipment of very high specifications.

 It is very important for this adventure trip that you need to be equipped properly and with a bit of back up.
 Mountain/adventure travel requires one to be adequately equipped with the right kind of personal gear.
 Since one is travelling in the wilderness there will be hardly any opportunity to buy anything once you hit the trail so we urge you to carefully pack everything into your bags.
-Also please keep in mind you can rent out or purchase equipment from our Gear Store, if required.

 …LOADS OF ENTHUSIASM!!
 AND A PLEDGE TO LEAVE NO TRACE